Limine-Bootloader/limine-protocol/PROTOCOL.md

 The "executable" is the kernel or otherwise the freestanding application being loaded by the Limine boot protocol.

+The Limine boot protocol does not enforce any specific executable binary format to use, but ELF is strongly recommended.

+Only 64-bit, Little Endian machines are supported, or will be supported in the future.

 All pointers are 64-bit wide.
-All non-NULL pointers point to the object with the higher half direct map offset already added to them, unless otherwise noted.
+All non-NULL pointers point to the object with the Higher Half Direct Map (HHDM) offset already added to them, unless otherwise noted.

 All responses and associated data structures are placed in bootloader-reclaimable memory regions.

-The calling convention matches the C ABI for the specific architecture (SysV for x86, AAPCS LP64 for aarch64, LP64 for riscv64).
+The ABI the Limine protocol uses and expects the application to comply to are as follows:
+  - SysV Itanium ABI for x86-64
+  - AAPCS LP64 for aarch64
+  - LP64 for riscv64
+  - LP64S for loongarch64
+All of these are with FPU/SIMD disabled (AKA sometimes also referred to as Soft-Float).

 ## Base Protocol Revisions